Term vs Whole Life Insurance: Which one you should Buy?

-- Whole Life Insurance plans assist you in building the cash value depending upon the investments made by the company with the premium amount.
-After paying premium for a few years, you can even avail a loan on the policy depending upon the cash value of your policy.
+- Whole Life Insurance plans to assist you in building the cash value depending upon the investments made by the company with the premium amount.
+After paying a premium for a few years, you can even avail of a loan on the policy depending upon the cash value of your policy.
 At the time of maturity, the cash value will be returned along with a bonus to the individual.

 To Sum Up